Robinyo/restful-api-design-guidelines/readme.md

 The first choices for any API development team today should be:
 * Pragmatic REST, because an API should be easy to provide, learn and consume
 * JSON, because it is easy to produce and consume
-* OAuth, because it prevents password propagation
+* OAuth 2.0, because it prevents password propagation

 We describe these technologies as a first choice, not as an only choice.
 For example, you might decide to include a query language, like [GraphQL](https://developer.github.com/v4/guides/) or [falcor](https://netflix.github.io/falcor/),